chrisboulton/nomad-events/README.md

 - Full Go template syntax with event data interpolation
 - Custom `range` directive for iterating over arrays at block and property level
 - Mixed static and dynamic content in all array properties
+- **Conditional formatting** using CEL expressions for blocks, fields, elements, and options
 - Template functions: `upper`, `lower`, `title`
 - Nomad API helper functions for retrieving job and cluster information
 - Graceful fallback to simple message format on errors